gravitational/teleport/docs/4.1/architecture/teleport-nodes.md

 * The node **role** (i.e. `node,proxy`) encoded as a certificate extension
 * The cert **TTL** (time-to-live)

-A Teleport Cluster is a set of one or more machines whose certificates are signed by the same certificate authority (CA) operating in the Auth Server.
+A Teleport Cluster is a set of one or more machines whose public keys are signed by the same certificate authority (CA) operating in the Auth Server.
 A certificate is issued to a node when it joins the cluster for the first time.
-Learn more about this process in the [Auth Guide](teleport_auth.md#authentication-in-teleport).
+Learn more about this process in the [Auth Guide](teleport-auth.md#authentication-in-teleport).

 !!! warning "Single-Node Clusters are Clusters"
     Once a Node gets a signed certificate from the Node CA, the Node is considered a member of the cluster, even if that cluster has only one node.

 ## Connecting to Nodes